 Dodd-Frank Exemption for Single N.Y.
 Bank Expected to Advance

 A New York City bank with $10.5 billion in assets would be the sole beneficiary of a Dodd-Frank Act exemption being considered by the House Financial Services Committee.

 Emigrant Bank, which has about $10.5 billion in assets, has asked lawmakers on the committee to approve a change to the 2010 financial-regulation overhaul law that will save the institution $300 million.
 The committee was expected to vote yesterday to approve the change.

 A group of New York lawmakers, led by Republican Representative Michael Grimm, have taken up the bank’s cause, arguing that it would be unfairly punished for protecting itself during financial stress.
 The measure would retroactively change the date used to determine which institutions are exempt from new rules on how to consider trust-preferred securities.

-Citigroup Inc. (C), laid low by bad mortgages, was the most bailed-out U.S. bank during the 2008 financial crisis.
+Citigroup Inc. (C:US), laid low by bad mortgages, was the most bailed-out U.S. bank during the 2008 financial crisis.
 Whistle- blower Sherry Hunt, a Citigroup executive, detailed how the bank continued to buy and sell flawed home loans, even into 2012.